 While it’s tempting to bring in one of your kitchen chairs and use it for double duty, having an actual office chair can make a huge difference when you’re spending hours hunching over a computer.

-You can find desk chairs with wheels, chairs that are adjustable, or comfortable chairs with a luxury look.
+You can find desk chairs with wheels, chairs that are adjustable, or comfortable chairs, such as gaming chairs, with a luxury look.

 Stack your home office with supplies